makrai/notes/laverghetta2106-transformer-psycho.md

     * The architecture achieved superior results to multiple baselines
   * Ahmad+ (2020) created a deep learning architecture for extracting psychometric dimensions related to healthcare, specifically numeracy, literacy, trust, anxiety, and drug experiences.
-Their architecture did not use transformers, and relied instead on a sophisticated combination of convolutional and recurrent layers in order to extract representations of emotions, demographics, and syntactic patterns, among others
+Their architecture did
+    * not use transformers, and relied instead on a sophisticated combination of convolutional and recurrent layers in order to
+    * extract representations of emotions, demographics, and synt patterns,
   * Eisape+ (2020) examined the correlation between human and LM next-word pred and proposed a procedure for achieving more human-like cloze probabilities
   * item response theory (IRT, Reckase, 2009) have been particularly popular